Blog

 – Tony Ragoonanan

 Tony Ragoonanan is the Founder of V-Formation Training & Development.
-As a Performance Management Specialist and Emotional Intelligence Trainer, he helps individuals and organizations to align people, frameworks and outcomes.
+As a Certified Emotional Intelligence/Performance Strategist, he helps individuals, teams and organizations to align skills, behaviours and outcomes.
 Outside of this, it’s all about family, football, and fitness!!

 868-681-3492 | tonyr0909@gmail.com